G. de P. — Are there any communications this evening?

 G. de P. — I would like to add a few words to the matter that you have heard read tonight concerning the so-called minor mistakes that Gautama the Buddha made, which were corrected, according to the statement, by the avatara Sankaracharya.
 This has especial reference to our Lord's teaching concerning the composite nature of man: that man is a composite or compounded entity, and that at death the man is ended with the exception of his karma which passes into new vehicles, into new bodies.
 This teaching is absolutely true, because, as you know, the karma of a man is the man himself.
 There is no such thing as karma outside of the entity which makes the karma and carries it from life to life and produces new karma, that is, new lower selves.
 But this sublime teaching, so illuminating when properly understood, was insufficiently developed by our Lord, and he was misunderstood by later generations to mean that there is no principle of any kind in man which perpetually endures.
 It should be obvious that if the karma of the man endures, there must be something in which this karma inheres, and this is the man himself, because the man and his karma are one.

 When Sankaracharya came and taught, it was really the Buddha who taught through him.
-It was Sankaracharya who developed the so-called nondualistic or Adwaita form of the Vedanta the teaching that there is no difference in essence between man and the spirit of the universe: the two are one, not two.
-Hence the term Adwaita, or nondualistic.
+It was Sankaracharya who developed the so-called nondualistic or Advaita form of the Vedanta the teaching that there is no difference in essence between man and the spirit of the universe: the two are one, not two.
+Hence the term Advaita, or nondualistic.
 This teaching corrected immediately the misunderstanding based on the Buddha's former teaching that there was no principle or element in man which perpetually endured.
 The Buddha had indeed taught that there is a spiritual universe filled full with entities in infinitely varying grades of development; but the teaching imbodied in this doctrine, that these entities in the universe were fundamentally and essentially one, had not been understood, and the teaching of Sankaracharya corrected this misunderstanding, because Sankaracharya amplified and explained the Lord Buddha's previous doctrine.
 Do you get the idea?

 Many Voices — Yes.

-G. de P. — Now, Companions, before we close, I want to say that on account of our leaving on our extended lecture tour, including the temporary transference of our TS and ES Headquarters' staffs to England, I shall be very busy indeed in preparing for this event, and hence this meeting will be the last of our gatherings at which I shall be present with you until I return.
+G. de P. — Before we close, I want to say that on account of our leaving on our extended lecture tour, including the temporary transference of our TS and ES Headquarters' staffs to England, I shall be very busy indeed in preparing for this event, and hence this meeting will be the last of our gatherings at which I shall be present with you until I return.

 I have felt, when meeting you here, and on each and every occasion when we have gathered together, that there has been a unity of spirit, a meeting of hearts and of minds, which is beautiful beyond words to express.
-Do not forget this during my absence, Companions.
+Do not forget this during my absence.
 When you attend these gatherings, come with your heart and mind open and at peace.
 Leave at the threshold of this Temple — for every ES meeting place becomes a Temple for the time being — I say, leave at this threshold all your worldly cares and worries and personal feelings.
 Enter this room and bathe spiritually in the beautiful atmosphere that you can make for yourselves here.
 My last words to you are: "Keep the link unbroken."
 Do not forget this.